makma/fingerprintjs.com/content/blog/why-browser-anti-fingerprinting-techniques-are-not-effective.md

 const result = canvas.toDataURL()
 ```

-Please see [this file](https://github.com/fingerprintjs/fingerprintjs/blob/846724bc368a562f5fb5fb2e6221e624329e55b6/src/sources/canvas.ts) from our open-source FingerprintJS library, for a production-ready example
+Please see [this file](https://github.com/fingerprintjs/fingerprintjs/blob/846724bc368a562f5fb5fb2e6221e624329e55b6/src/sources/canvas.ts) from our open-source FingerprintJS library, for a production-ready example.

 The last step, calling the `HTMLCanvasElement.toDataURL()` method, is when Brave’s anti-fingerprinting protections add randomization.
 The raw canvas data is passed through a method called PerturbPixels().